 The dictionary defines a panorama as, “an unbroken view of the whole region surrounding an observer.”

 A panorama is an uninterrupted view of the whole region surrounding the viewer and a panoramic photograph is a photo of the whole view that you see.
 It is taken by shooting a series of overlapping photos of a scene and then later stitching them using a post processing software.
-The scene can be a landscape, a nightscape, a cityscape, an architectural structure, etc. and panorama photography is not so complicated as some might think.
+The scene can be a vast landscape, a nightscape, a cityscape, an architectural structure, etc. and panorama photography is not so complicated as some might think.

 Why Should You Try Shooting Panoramas?

-Now you may have a question – why shoot a panorama when you have a wide angle lens that can shoot a wide scene?
+Now you may have a question – why shoot panoramic photographs when you have a wide angle lens that can shoot a wide scene?

 - A wide angle lens that most landscape photographers have in their kit, may not always be enough to capture the whole scene that is right in front of you in a single frame.

 - We also know that the wider the lens, the greater the lens distortion that can be sometimes not very pleasing to the eyes.
 This can be overcome by shooting panoramas using a lens with moderate focal length.